agathoklisx/libved/README.md

   The :diff command open a dedicated "diff" buffer, with the results (if any) of the differences (in a unified format), between the buffer in memory with the one that is written on the disk.
+  Note that it first clears the previous diff if any.

+  The :diff command can take an "--origin" argument.
+In this case the command will display any differences, between the backup file and and the buffer in memory.
+  For that to work the "backfile" option should be set (either on invocation or by using the :set --backupfile command first with the conjunction with the :@bufbackup command.
+Otherwise a warning message should be displayed.

-This buffer can be quickly closed with 'q' as in a pager (likewise for the other special buffers, like the message buffer).
+  The :diffbuf command gives the focus to this "diff" buffer.
+Note, that this buffer can be quickly closed with 'q', line in a pager (likewise for the other special buffers, like the message buffer or the scratch buffer).
-  Note that it first clears the previous diff.

-  The :diffbuf command gives the focus to this same buffer.

-  Another usage of this feature is when quiting normally (without forcing) and the buffer has been modified.
+  Another usage of this feature is when quiting normally with :quit (without forcing) and the buffer has been modified.
   In that case a dialog (below) presents some options:

     "[bufname] has been modified since last change